Raphiiko/VRTI-Releases/README.md

-# VRTI
+# VRTI Releases

-This repository is a work in progress.
-Please check back later.
+In this repository you will find the releases and their downloads for [VRTI](https://vrti.raphii.co).
+For more information, please visit [the website](https://vrti.raphii.co).